-My name is Amy Brown.
+My name is Amy.
 I graduated from Florida Atlantic University with a bachelors in English and worked on my masters at Trinity International University.
 I have taught twelfth, eleventh, seventh, sixth and fifth grade.
 While in grad school I worked with the Seminole Tribe of Florida, preparing students for their high school diploma.

 Recently we received a new member in my family, my handsome baby boy.
-I am married to Mr. Brown and we reside in North Carolina.
+I am married to and we reside in North Carolina.
 We both enjoy spending time with our son, dog and cat.
 We also enjoy country concerts, reading, traveling and watching movies.
 I look forward in meeting you and helping you with your academic goals.

 Education & Certification